-In this edition of the LINC blog, current student Carrie O’Connor Byrne describes how putting a lesson learned on the LINC Programme into practice has benefited the children in her setting.
+In this edition of the LINC blog, graduate Carrie O’Connor Byrne describes how putting a lesson learned on the LINC Programme into practice has benefited the children in her setting.

 Throughout the first module, Inclusion in Early Years Settings, I became increasingly interested in the voice of the child; that each child is an individual and that they have unique strengths and unique learning needs.
 This really made me reflect on my own setting – was I ensuring the voice of the child to the best of my ability?
 Were there areas that could be improved upon, and was the environment suitably prepared to allow for inclusive design?

 One area that I chose to focus on was circle time.
 I felt the children enjoyed circle time but some of the children would lose interest quite quickly.
 I felt that maybe it was too much of an adult-led activity and I asked myself how could I involve the children more?
 How could I support all of the children’s learning?

 At a LINC Programme face-to-face presentation, visual aids were discussed and samples were displayed around the room.
 This gave me an idea, I decided to make some song choice boards for our circle time.
 The song choice boards consisted of an image from a song which was coloured in, cut out and stuck on to a large piece of card.
 I placed four or five images only on to each card and the name of each song was also written next to each image.